Northeastern United States: Early and mid-19th century

-The start of the Industrial Revolution in the United States would be in Blackstone Valley in Rhode Island and Massachusetts, textile mills would quickly spread across New England.
-After the War of 1812, industry would boom in the Northeast in the early and middle parts of the 19th century.
-With the construction of railroad and canals crossing the northeast and the rise of western territories and resources from the south, the Northeast would see a many new industries arise and a large rise in population.
-Many of the costal cities would serve as ocean trade ports for American goods like New York, Philadelphia, or Boston.
-Cities like Buffalo, Pittsburgh, Rochester, or Syracuse would be settled and would start rising to become industrial centers.
-By 1860, New York City (current day boundaries) would hit one million in population.
+The American Industrial Revolution was launched in Blackstone Valley in Rhode Island and Massachusetts, where textile mills spread across New England, and in eastern Pennsylvania, where coal, steel, and industrialization launched the nation's manufacturing sector.

+After the end of the War of 1812, industry boomed in the Northeast in the early and middle parts of the 19th century.
+With the construction of railroad and canals crossing the northeast and the rise of western territories and resources from the south, the Northeast experienced the development of new industries and a fast-growing population.
+Many of the coastal cities, including Boston, New York City, and Philadelphia, served as ocean trade ports for American goods.

+Cities, including Allentown, Buffalo, Pittsburgh, Rochester, and Syracuse, were settled and emerged as major industrial centers.

+By 1860, New York City, based on its present-day boundaries, was the first U.S. city to reach a population exceeding one million.
 Due to the settlement of the Midwest and Great Plains, agriculture would collapse in the Mid-Atlantic and New England, with many farms being abandoned by the end of the century, returning to rural forest.

 Conflicts with the south over the spread of slavery would become a large factor in the start of the American Civil War, between the United States (western and Northeastern states) and the Confederacy (southeastern states).
 The admission of Maine as a free state in exchange for Missouri becoming a slave state as part of the Missouri Compromise in 1820 would settle the final boundaries of the Northeastern states.

 The Mason-Dixon line would be established as the border of slavery, following the border of Pennsylvania and Delaware/Maryland.
 Abolitionist movements would start in the Northeast and Midwest and would become prominent towards the mid-19th century, these groups advocated the shrinking or banning of slavery in the United States.
 Some Northeastern states still had small amounts of slaves into the 1850s, though some would ban it during the decade.

-The election of 1860 would lead to the start of the Civil War, with Southern states succeeding from the United States in late-1860 and early-1861.
+The election of 1860 led to the start of the Civil War; southern states seceded from the United States in late-1860 and early-1861.
 States like Maryland and Delaware would remain in the union, even with slavery still legal.
-For the first 2 years the eastern theater of the war would remain in Virginia and Maryland, but in 1863 the war would reach its northeastern most extent in Gettysburg, Pennsylvania.
+For the first two years, the eastern theater of the war would remain in Virginia and Maryland, but in 1863 the war would reach its northeastern most extent in Gettysburg, Pennsylvania.
 The Battle of Gettysburg is considered a turning point in the Civil War, seeing the end of the Confederate push northwards.

 While all Northeastern states would remain in the United States during the war, conflicts did arise, like the New York draft riots in 1863.
 The war would end in 1865 with the United States taking back control of Southern states.